TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 # High-Definition Picture Viewer
-*For the TI-84 Plus CE, TI-84 Plus CE -t, and TI-83 Premium CE*
+*For the TI-84 Plus CE, TI-84 Plus CE -t, TI-83 Premium CE, and TI-83 Premium CE Edition Python*

 By TheLastMillennial and the help of Peter "PT_" Tillema